blood and marrow stem cell transplant

 Your doctors also will order tests to make sure you're healthy enough to have the procedure.
 They also want to find out whether you have any medical problems that could cause complications after the transplant.

-What to expect before a blood and marrow stem cell transplant
+What to expect before the transplant

 Finding a donor